-That's part of what makes Harmony of Despair a particularly interesting victory lap for the series.
-By this time, Koji Igarashi, was already likely leaving Konami to work on his own projects (he only released a couple of more, non-Castlevania games after Harmony of Despair with control of the main series going to Mercury Steam and Kojima Productions for the Lords of Shadow series.
+That's part of what makes Castlevania: Harmony of Despair (titled Akumajo Dracula: Harmony of Despair in Japan, with "Akumajo Dracula" of course translating as "Demon Castle Dracula") a particularly interesting victory lap for the series.
+By this time, Koji "IGA" Igarashi was already likely leaving Konami to work on his own projects -- he only released a couple of more, non-Castlevania games after Harmony of Despair; control of the main series then went to Mercury Steam and Kojima Productions for the Lords of Shadow series.

 Although the game can be played single-player, the meat of the game in in multiplayer.
-In both modes players take control of any of a selection of characters from across the series (mostly the Metroidvania titles, but a couple of 8-bit characters were available as DLC content) and guide them through six main stages (and another five DLC stages), fighting Dracula's hordes, collecting a limited amount of weapons and items, and performing a marginal amount of leveling up, all to try and be strong enough to take on the bosses at the end of each mission.
+In both modes players take control of any of a selection of characters from across the series (mostly the Metroidvania titles, but a couple of 8-bit characters were added later as DLC content) and guide them through six main stages (and another five DLC stages), fighting the hordes of demons, collecting a limited amount of weapons and items, and performing a marginal amount of leveling up, all to try and be strong enough to take on the bosses at the end of each mission.

 Divided into 30 minute chunks, the stages provided large, expansive areas to explore while the challenge was intense enough (especially on Hard mode) to keep players interested for a while.
 It was a cooperative game, with the players working together to beat the stage within the 30 minute mark, and each player death pulls from the timer as they respawned, meaning the group was rewarded to not only working together but ensuring they all stayed alive.
 It was an intriguing concept and it worked well within the concept of Castlevania, with heroes all fighting the undead (instead of each other) to save the world.